Duane Arnold Energy Center

+On Monday, October 27, 2025, NextEra Energy Resources and Google announced that they had reached an agreement under which the plant would be restarted in 2029, nine years after its shutdown.
+This is a move which came as a consequence of the ever growing demand for reliable and green energy from Google's AI data centers.

 History

 In the late 1960s, Iowa Electric Light & Power Co. (now Alliant Energy – West), Central Iowa Power Cooperative and Corn Belt Power Cooperative applied for a nuclear plant license with the Atomic Energy Commission (AEC).
 On June 17, 1970 a construction permit was granted and work began.
 The original plan was to complete construction in 40 months at an estimated cost of $250 million.

 The energy center was named after Duane Arnold who grew up in Sanborn, Iowa.
 Arnold was educated at Grinnell College and went to work for Iowa Electric Light and Power Company in 1946.
 At the time of his death in 1983, at the age of 65, he was chairman of the board and CEO of that company, marrying along the way the daughter, Henrietta, of the previous chairman Sutherland Dows.
-Arnold was very committed to nuclear energy despite the controversy surrounding that source of energy, and oversaw the construction and opening in 1974 of the plant that bears his name.
+Arnold was committed to nuclear energy despite the controversy surrounding that source of energy, and oversaw the construction and opening in 1974 of the plant that bears his name.
 “In my opinion, nuclear power is the most beneficial method of anything we could possibly do to provide energy to our customers in the future,” Mr. Arnold stated in a 1979 interview with the Des Moines Register, about a month after the Three Mile Island accident.

 Construction was completed and the reactor reached initial criticality on March 23, 1974.
 The cost was $50 million over budget.
+The architect/engineering firm was Bechtel.
 Commercial operations began on February 1, 1975.
 The plant was licensed for 1,658 MWt.
-However, power operations were restricted to 1593MWt (about 535 MWe) until plant modifications were completed in 1985 to utilize the full licensed capacity.
+However, power operations were restricted to 1593MWt (about 535 MWe) until plant modifications were completed in 1985 to use the full licensed capacity.